ixofoundation/docs/RPC-API/RPC-API-Overview.md

 - **Entity Management**: Managing decentralised identifiers and linked resources with messages such as `MsgCreateEntity` and `MsgAddLinkedClaim` to support decentralised identity solutions.
 - **Submitting and Evaluating Claims**: Using `MsgSubmitClaim` and related messages to create verifiable claims and participate in impact projects, ensuring transparency and accountability.
-- **Creating and Managing Bonds**: Using `MsgCreateBond` to set up token bonding curves and `MsgBuy` to facilitate purchases, supporting projects that require dynamic token economics.
+- **Creating and Managing Tokens**: Using `CreateToken` to set up token batches and `RetireToken` to achieve the objective of outcomes becoming the means to offset negative impacts.

 ## Additional Resources